haeram27/devlog/db/postgres/useful.admin.cmd.md

 ALTER ROLE postgres NOLOGIN;
 ```

-hot to check status of login permit of roles:
+how to check status of login permit of roles:

 ```sql
 SELECT rolcanlogin FROM pg_roles WHERE rolname = 'postgres';